 Belliraj confessed in his statement that he executed or ordered the execution of six Jewish and non-Jewish personalities on Belgian territory between 1988 and 1989, according to the following chronology:

 On 23 July 1988, Raoul Schouppe, a herbalist, was shot dead behind the counter of his shop near the Gare du Midi in Brussels.
 Schouppe was a former soldier.
-He was the subject of rumors in the Moroccan community in Brussels that he was a Moroccan Jew who was ‘a bit of a sorcerer’, referring to the products he sold, which were reputed to be supplied only by ‘Moroccan sorcerers’.
+He was the subject of rumors in the Moroccan community in Brussels, maintaining that he was a Moroccan Jew who was ‘a bit of a sorcerer’, referring to the products he sold, which were reputed to be supplied only by ‘Moroccan sorcerers’.
 In reality, he was not Jewish, nor was he a sorcerer.
 Belliraj confessed to his murder during the interrogations: “I grabbed him through the hole in the window that separated us.
 I shot him in the head.
 Then, with the commando, we went home, without anyone seeing us.”

 On 16 August 1988, the gay Jewish tailor Marcel Bille was also killed by a bullet in the head.
 A hiker discovered his lifeless body in a forest in Braine-le-Château, in the district of Nivelles.
 In his interrogation on 16 February 2008, Belliraj said: ‘He paid Moroccan students who did not have much money for sex.
 One Sunday morning in 1988, I went to a café near the Gare du Midi in Brussels where I knew the Jew would be.
 I started a conversation with him and made an appointment for that evening.
 I made him believe that I wanted to sleep with him.”
 Belliraj allegedly drove Bille to a forest near Brussels.
 “I waited for him not to pay attention for a while.
 I pointed my 9mm GP at his head and shot him in the head.
 Then I pushed his body out of the car with my two feet and left him there.
 According to him, through these first two killings, Belliraj sought to “get experience.”

 On 29 March 1989, Imam Abdallah Al Ahdal and his deputy Salem al-Buhairi were shot dead at the Great Mosque by the “Soldiers of Justice”.
-Belliraj says: “Al Ahdal had criticised the fatwa against Salman Rushdie.
-He was targeted at the request of Abu Nidal’s organisation, with Abu Ali the Palestinian, Nidal’s representative in Algeria, as intermediary.
+Belliraj sayd: “Al Ahdal had criticised the fatwa against Salman Rushdie.
+He was targeted at the request of Abu Nidal’s organization, with Abu Ali the Palestinian, Nidal’s representative in Algeria, as intermediary.
 When we gathered all the information about him, we came to the conclusion that the best place to kill him was the Islamic center, which was open to the public.
 I asked my accomplices to eliminate him.”

 Then, on 20 June 1989, the Egyptian Samir Jah al-Rasoul, a driver for the Saudi embassy, was murdered in the lobby of his building in the Ixelles district.
 The attack was claimed by the “Free People’s Organisation of the Arabian Peninsula”.
 “I was watching the surroundings of the house.
 I threw the murder weapon down the drain afterwards.
 I then contacted Abu Ali the Palestinian and informed him of the result of the operation.
 Afterwards, I learned the name of the victim from the media.
 We had killed the wrong target.
 The “right” target of the group was in fact the Saudi Ambassador.